 Sean Petrie is a poet and author.
-He is a founding member of the poetry group Typewriter Rodeo, co-author of Typewriter Rodeo: Real people, real stories, custom poems (Andrews McMeel 2018), and author of the poetry collection Listen to the Trees (Documentary Media 2020).
-He is also the author of multiple middle grade fiction & nonfiction books, including Deep Trouble (Fountas & Pinnell 2020), Kindling Courage (Fountas & Pinnell 2020), and Welders on the Job (A Child’s World 2020), and is represented by Tricia Lawrence of the Erin Murphy Literary Agency.
+He’s a founding member of the poetry group Typewriter Rodeo, co-author of Typewriter Rodeo: Real people, real stories, custom poems (Andrews McMeel 2018), and author of the poetry collection Listen to the Trees (Documentary Media 2020).
+He is also the author of multiple middle grade books, including Deep Trouble (Fountas & Pinnell 2020), Kindling Courage (Fountas & Pinnell 2020), and Welders on the Job (Child’s World 2020), and is represented by Tricia Lawrence of the Erin Murphy Literary Agency.

 Sean has written over 10,000 instant poems at events from Maine to Mexico, from The Smithsonian to Willie Nelson’s SXSW festival.
 Listen to poet Naomi Shihab Nye read one of Sean’s poems at the 2019 Sun Valley Writer’s Conference:

-Sean has an MFA in Writing for Children from Vermont College of Fine Arts.
-On the other side of his brain, he has a law degree from Stanford and teaches legal writing at the University of Texas School of Law.
+Sean has an MFA in Writing for Children from Vermont College.
+On the other side of his brain, he has a law degree from Stanford and teaches legal writing at UT Law School.
 Sean lives in Austin.

 First Halloween Costume

 Hometown?I was born in Columbus, OH, and split my childhood between there and Flower Mound, TX.

 First Job?Dressing up as a Care Bear for the Columbus Zoo.
 (I was the pink one.)

 First Halloween Costume?When I was 3 or 4, my mom asked what I wanted to be for Halloween.
 I’m still not sure why I replied: “A green mushroom!”
 (The hat?
 She made it from a toilet seat cover.)